peakflames/mogzi/README.md

 # Multi-purpuse Autonomous eXpert (Max) 😻

-An Autonomous AI agent right in your terminal or CI/CD pipelinee and open to multiple API providers.
+An Autonomous AI agent right in your terminal or CI/CD pipeline and open to multiple API providers.

 Perform engineering research, full coding tasks, and multiple workflow with either natural language or shell scripts 👈